Table of contents

 Institutional set-up

-Copy link to Institutional set-upIn 2021, with the new Law (4781/2021) regulating the Ministry of Foreign Affairs’ function, the status of the former Directorate General of International Development Cooperation-Hellenic Aid (YDAS) as an independent unit within the ministry shifted to that of a directorate-general of the ministry, becoming an integral part of it.
+Copy link to Institutional set-upWith Law 4781/2021 regulating the Ministry of Foreign Affairs’ function, the status of the former Directorate General of International Development Cooperation-Hellenic Aid (YDAS) as an independent unit within the ministry shifted to that of a directorate-general of the ministry, becoming an integral part of it.
 The Directorate-General for Development and Humanitarian Aid (Hellenic Aid) is the national authority and the co-ordinating mechanism for planning and shaping Greece’s development co‑operation strategy.
 It promotes, manages and implements the national development co-operation policy.

-The Ministry of Foreign Affairs has 25 staff working on development co-operation, 16% of which are serving abroad.
+The Ministry of Foreign Affairs has 25 staff working on development co-operation, 4 of whom are serving abroad.

-CSOs and private sector representatives engage with the government within the National Advisory Committee on Development Cooperation to shape the Hellenic development co-operation priorities and strategy.
+CSOs and private sector representatives are meant to engage with the government within the National Advisory Committee on Development Cooperation to shape the Hellenic development co-operation priorities and strategy, whenever its activity resumes.
+Private sector representatives engage through Team Greece, a cross-governmental body bringing together the Ministry of Foreign Affairs, several line ministries, the Hellenic Development Bank and Export Credit Greece to co-ordinate contributions to the European Union’s Global Gateway.

 Quality and oversight

-Copy link to Quality and oversightInternal systems and processes help ensure the effective delivery of Greece’s development co-operation.
-Select features are shown in the table below.
+Copy link to Quality and oversightInternal systems and processes help ensure the delivery of Greece’s development co-operation.
+The table below highlights select features.

 Data reporting systems |